samaradel/www_threefold/www.threefoldtoken.com/content/faq/threefold-technology-faq.md

 Our Zero OS is ideally suited for Edge infrastructure which requires automation, self-healing and hyper-distribution.

-Our Zero-Nodes are Secure, Self Driving and Green.
+--- Our Zero-Nodes are Secure, Self Driving and Green.
 Our “Zero” components are super straightforward - the Zero-OS has no filesystem, no volume driver, no shell (terminal), no SSH server, etc. which results in better security, fast installation and does not require upgrades.
-Also our Zero Nodes are plug and play “self driving” so anyone can become a TF Miners by simply connecting it to the internet and a powersource.
+Also our Zero Nodes are plug and play “self driving” so anyone can become a TF Farmer by simply connecting it to the internet and a powersource.

 [see our magical Zero-Node blog](/information/magical-zero-node/)